Enrico Lucchin

 Enrico Lucchin ([lukˈkin]; born 4 April 1995) is an Italian professional rugby union player who primarily plays centre for Zebre Parma of the United Rugby Championship.

 Professional career

 Lucchin has previously played for clubs such as Mogliano, Rovigo, and Calvisano in the past.

 In 2015, Lucchin was named in the Italy Under 20 squad and in 2016 and 2017 he was named in the Emerging Italy squad.
-On the 14 October 2021, he was selected by Alessandro Troncon to be part of an Italy A 28-man squad for the 2021 end-of-year rugby union internationals.
+On 14 October 2021, he was selected by Alessandro Troncon to be part of an Italy A 28-man squad for the 2021 end-of-year rugby union internationals.